Bearings for vibratory applications

 For vibratory applications, SKF supplies spherical roller bearings with a cylindrical or tapered bore and surface-hardened stamped steel cages (series designations 223../VA405).
 These bearings have the same dimensions and performance characteristics as basic design bearings, but have C4 radial internal clearance as standard.

 Bearings for vibratory applications are also available with a PTFE coated cylindrical bore (designation suffix VA406).
 These bearings are manufactured to VA405 specifications, with the exception of the bore.
-VA406 bearings are intended to accommodate rotating outer ring load in the non-locating bearing position.
+VA406 bearings are intended for the non-locating bearing position in vibratory applications with outer ring rotation.
 The PTFE coating prevents fretting corrosion between the shaft and the bearing bore.
 Therefore, shafts do not require special heat treatments or coatings.

 PTFE coatings exposed to an open flame or temperatures above 300 °C (570 °F)